Ryuker/react-practise-storefront-ts/README.md

-# react-practise-storefront-ts
+# Basic React Storefront Frontend
-Storefront from react-tutorial rewritten in typescript for demonstration purposes.
+Basic storefront in Typescript for written for demonstration purposes.

+Uses ReactJS, SWR, ContextAPI and supports fetching from a product API